aws-quickstart/terraform-hashicorp-cts-alb_listener-nia/README.md

 # terraform-consul_sync-aws-alb_listener_rule-nia

-The Consul Terraform Sync module creates a listener rule and target group for an AWS Application Load Balancer.
+The Consul-Terraform-Sync (CTS) module creates a listener rule and target group for an AWS Application Load Balancer.
 When the rule condition is met, traffic is forwarded to a Consul ingress gateway.

 ## Authors